Adult Learning & Christian Formation

 Each year we host a series of special talks on Wednesday evenings during Lent.
 Past years have featured professors from Virginia Theological Seminary (VTS) and other guest speakers.
-Typically the evening begins with Stations of the Cross at 6:00pm, followed by a soup and salad dinner at 6:30pm, and the program begins at 7:00pm.

 Every Tuesday at 10am, we host a Bible Study at the church in the Lawlor Library.
 The discussion is based on the scripture readings for the upcoming Sunday service.